duanhongyi/prometheus/README.md

 * `make build` - Build docker image
 * `make push` - Push docker image to a registry
-* `make upgrade` - Replaces the running grafana instance with a new one

-The typical workflow will look something like this - `DRYCC_REGISTRY= IMAGE_PREFIX=foouser make build push upgrade`
+The typical workflow will look something like this - `DRYCC_REGISTRY= IMAGE_PREFIX=foouser make build push`

-### Accessing Admin UI
-Included is a proxy pod that proxies the UI ports so they are accessible when doing local development.
-These ports are `8086` and `8083`.
-You can access the UI by going to the `http://<host_ip>:8083`.